The CMHC Program is a two year, CACREP accredited, 60 credit hour program leading to a Master of Arts degree in Clinical Mental Health Counseling.

 Learn more about the program >>

-The Clinical Mental Health Counseling Program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
+The Clinical Mental Health Counseling Program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 Students in their last semester of coursework are eligible to sit for the National Counselor Exam (NCE), which is administered by the National Board for Certified Counselors (NBCC).
 For additional information about CACREP, please visit: www.cacrep.org.
 For additional information about NBCC, please visit: www.nbcc.org

 Read more about our accreditation, licensure, and certification ››